Student Intern Program

 Work Schedule

-Students are expected to intern for the required semester credit hours per your school.
+Students are expected to intern for the required number of clock hours as dictated by the college or university.

 How to Apply